Asiana Treks and Tours

 Everest Trekking begins with a thrilling flight from Kathmandu to Lukla or Manthali to Lukla, followed by continuous ascents to Kalapatter.
 However, It's crucial to remember that this journey requires moderate physical fitness and altitude acclimatization.

-On the Everest Base camp Trek, following in the footsteps of Hillary, you'll pass through the rare yeti territory and the Dudh Koshi River valley.
-Trekkers encounter lush forests, terraced farmlands, undulating hills, alpine pastures, and majestic mountains along the way.
-The trek ascends to an altitude of 5,364 meters at Everest Base Camp and 5,555 metersat Kalapatter, offering breathtaking views of peaks like Pumori, Lhotse, Nuptse, Lobuche, and Mt.
-Everest.
-The route, marked with tranquility and dotted with teahouses, provides a serene resting place for trekkers, allowing you to feel at peace amidst the grandeur of nature.
+On the Everest Base Camp Trek, following in the footsteps of Hillary, you'll pass through the rare yeti territory and the Dudh Koshi River valley.
+Trekkers encounter lush forests, terraced farmlands, undulating hills, alpine pastures, and majestic mountains.
+The trek ascends to an altitude of 5,364 meters at Everest Base Camp and 5,555 metersat Kalapattar, offering breathtaking views of peaks such as Pumori, Lhotse, Nuptse, Lobuche, and Mount Everest.
+The route, marked with tranquillity and dotted with teahouses, provides a serene resting place for trekkers, allowing you to feel at peace amidst the grandeur of nature.

 With diverse peaks, captivating vistas, Sherpa culture, ancient Gompas, and awe-inspiring panoramas, the Everest region promises a memorable experience for trekkers worldwide.